What Size Heat Pump? (and lots more besides!)

 This will save us money in the long run as we won’t need to buy as much electricity to output the same amount of heat.
 So money invested now to save money later.

-But let’s be honest, I’ve gone to the extremes here by replacing almost every radiator to get to 40 ℃ flow.
+But let’s be honest, we’ve done a deep retrofit here by replacing almost every radiator close to get to 40 ℃ flow.
+Your home and situation may not require such upheaval.

 So let’s say the Heat Engineer software has come to the conclusion that when it’s -3 ℃ outside you need 43 ℃ flow.